PEMs in space

 A Trusted Supply Chain

 An additional factor in maximizing device reliability is ensuring that it’s actually the device you think it is.
 Counterfeit semiconductor devices circulate through different industries and likely suffer from reduced performance and reliability.
 To prevent these parts from sneaking into a satellite, experienced electronic suppliers have multiple processes in place to ensure their supply chain is trusted.
+For Micron, this means direct memory probe points are eliminated and the memory packages don’t have exposed lead frames.
+Some of their memory products can indicate whether or not memory content has been altered.
 These processes typically limit the device suppliers to the manufacturer or approved distributors and require lot traceability.

 Putting it all Together

 Plastic encapsulated microcircuits might not be the best choice for every space program.
 Sometimes it makes sense to go with a custom hermetically sealed component.
 However, more and more programs are finding that PEMs are the right balance of price and reliability.
 This is particularly true in the New Space Economy where low-earth orbit (LEO) constellations are both more sensitive to price and expect shorter operational life than traditional space programs.
 Lastly, by using commercial technology, the latest advancements can be rapidly deployed to emerging applications—delivering new capabilities into orbit.